Information About IEEE 802.1Q Tunneling

 Loopback detection is supported on IEEE 802.1Q tunnel ports.

 When a port is configured as an IEEE 802.1Q tunnel port, spanning-tree bridge protocol data unit (BPDU) filtering is automatically enabled on the interface.
-Cisco Discovery Protocol (CDP) and the Layer Link Discovery Protocol (LLDP) are automatically disabled on the interface.
+Cisco Discovery Protocol (CDP) is automatically disabled on the interface.

 When an IEEE 802.1Q tunnel port is configured as SPAN source, span filter must be applied for SVLAN to avoid packet loss.